ScoopInstaller/Scoop/README.md

 * **No UAC popups, doesn't require admin privileges*.** *Usually.
 InnoSetup installers are the exception when no other install method is available.
 * **Doesn't pollute your path.** Scoop adds just one directory to your path, no matter how many apps you install with it.
 Since symlinks are broken on Windows, this is done by creating shim programs in your Scoop bin directory.
 * **Doesn't use NuGet.** NuGet helps manage library dependencies for software.
 Scoop doesn't try to stretch NuGet into doing something it isn't designed to do.
 * **Packages are easier to make.** Scoop packages can be written in JSON in any text editor—nothing else needed.
 Check out a [simple example](https://github.com/lukesampson/scoop/blob/master/bucket/runat.json), and [something slightly more complex](https://github.com/lukesampson/scoop/blob/master/bucket/git.json).
-Chocolatey packages, on the other hand, require NuGet and .nuspecs—and then you have to write a PS script anyway to do the install.
-It downloads the
+So you can see what a Scoop package does just by looking at a text file.
+Chocolatey packages, on the other hand, require NuGet and .nuspecs—and then you have to write a PS script anyway to do the install, and to see what the package does you need to download and extract the .nupkg first.
 * **Simpler app repo.** Scoop just uses git for it's app repo.
 You can create your own repo, or even just a single file that describes an app to install.